 Widespread invasive species

-Table 15.1 lists the top five widespread land-based pest animals that threaten native plants and animals (Coutts-Smith et al 2007).
-They are all listed in the Biodiversity Conservation Act 2016 as key threats to NSW threatened species.
-Because effective control of established invasive species is rarely feasible, these animals continue to maintain pressure on native species and ecosystems.
+Table 15.1 lists the top five widespread land-based pest animals that threaten native plants and animals ( ).
+All are listed in the Biodiversity Conservation Act as key threats to NSW threatened species.
+Because total removal of established invasive species is rarely feasible, these animals continue to maintain pressure on native species and ecosystems.

-Table 15.1: Top five land–based pest animals threatening native animals and plants in NSW, ranked by the number of threatened species affected
+Table 15.1: Top five land-based pest animal threats to native animals and plants in NSW, ranked by the number of threatened species affected